snkhan120/lv/README.md

 ## Remaining Task:

-Delete and Edit form are not developed but backend functionality is done PDF file download but image is not included
+Delete and Edit form are not developed but backend functionality is done
+<br/>PDF file download but image is not included
-UI/UX need some tweaking
+<br/>UI/UX need some tweaking